CFT-HY/HILA/docs/guide/README.md

 #### LINUX

 HILA has originally been developed on linux, hence all of the available options can be used.
 The HILA preprocessor can be built from [source](#hila-preprocessor) or with the use of a [singualrity](#singularity) container.
-Additionally one can opt to use the [docker](#docker) container which installs the hila preprocessor directly.
+Additionally one can opt to use the [docker](#docker) container which installs the HILA preprocessor directly.

 > __NOTE__: It is advised to use the docker container only for development purposes, since containerization can add computational overhead.
 This is especially evident in containerized MPI communication.
 >